 The main points of interest are: – Park and Pena Palace (Palacio Nacional da Pena) – located on the top of a hill in the mountains above the town.

 The palace is a UNESCO World Heritage Site and it is famous as one of the 7 wonders of Portugal (another 2 from the 7 Portuguese wonders are Jeronimos Monastery and the Belem Tower).

 The exterior of the Palace is just amazing with colorful facades and typical Portuguese tiles gives an idea of all the romantic stories about castles and princesses.

-The park that surrounds the castles is quite impressive itself as well with its fountains, lakes and beautiful trees and flowers โ you can easily get lost (on purpose) in that beautiful environment.
+The park that surrounds the castles is quite impressive itself.
+As well with its fountains, lakes and beautiful trees and flowers.

 It is a medieval castle built by Moors in 8th century and played an important role due to its strategic place during the Reconquista.
-It is also a UNESCO World Heritage Site and important part of the cultural heritage of Portugal and Sintra in particular.
+It is also a UNESCO World Heritage Site.
+Also important part of the cultural heritage of Portugal and Sintra in particular.